 guest post by Sue Fliess

-Bio: Sue Fliess ("fleece") is the author of eighteen children's books (published or forthcoming) including Tons of Trucks, Robots, Robots Everywhere!, How to Be a Superhero, and most recently, The Hug Book and Books for Me!
-Her background is in copywriting, public relations, marketing, and event planning, and her articles and essays have appeared in O,the Oprah Magazine, Huffington Post, Writer's Digest, Education.com, Daily Candy Kids, Travelmuse.com, and more.
-Fliess's picture books have received honors from the Society of Children's Books Writers and Illustrators (SCBWI) and have been used as curriculum teaching tools in elementary school classrooms as well as children's educational programs in museums.
-She's an active member of SCBWI, the Children’s Book Guild of D.C. and The Author’s Guild.
-Sue lives in Northern Virginia with her husband, two boys, and a Labrador puppy named Charlie.
-Visit her online at www.suefliess.com
+BIO: Sue Fliess ("fleece") is the author of numerous children's books including A Fairy Friend, Calling All Cars, Robots, Robots Everywhere!, The Hug Book, Tons of Trucks and Shoes for Me!
+Her background is in copywriting, PR, and marketing, and her articles have appeared in O the Oprah Magazine, Huffington Post, Writer's Digest, Education.com, and more.
+Fliess has also written stories for The Walt Disney Company.
+Her picture books have received honors from the Society of Children's Books Writers and Illustrators, have been used in school curriculums, museum educational programs, and have even been translated into French.
+She's a member of SCBWI and The Children's Book Guild of DC.
+Sue lives with her family and a Labrador named Charlie in Northern Virginia.
+Visit her at http://www.suefliess.com/